benjaminlarin/starter-academic/content/publication/HK/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Accepted for publication in the <ins>***Journal of the European Economic Association***</ins>"
+publication: "<ins>***Journal of the European Economic Association***</ins>"
 publication_short: ""

 abstract: "Over the last 70 years, many advanced countries have experienced growing real house prices and an increasing housing wealth-to-income ratio.
 To explain these long-run patterns, this paper introduces a novel multi-sector growth model where housing services are produced using non-reproducible land and reproducible structures.
 Land is also employed in the non-housing sector.
 First, we identify two fundamental mechanisms driving the long-run increase in the real house price: i) technological progress in the construction sector lags behind the technological progress of the rest of the economy and ii) housing production is more land-intensive than non-housing production.
 Second, we study transitional dynamics for the US, UK, France, and Germany.
 Our calibrated model explains most of the observed increase in the housing wealth-to-income ratio since 1950.
 Counterfactual experiments identify initially low stocks of residential structures and non-residential capital as key exogenous drivers for this increase.
 The associated investment incentives led to a long-lasting construction boom and steadily increasing land scarcity, boosting residential land prices.
   "

 # Summary.
 An optional shortened abstract.